Skip to main content

 • Operational metadata - created_at and updated_at timestamps for auditing and sync logic.

-List vs. detail endpoints
+List vs. detail workflows

 Working with pagination